Jackie Robinson: Family life and death

 Robinson did not outlive his son by very long.
 In 1968, he suffered a heart attack.
 Complications from heart disease and diabetes weakened Robinson and made him almost blind by middle age.
 On October 24, 1972, Robinson died of a heart attack at his home at 95 Cascade Road in North Stamford, Connecticut; he was 53 years old.
 Robinson's funeral service on October 27, 1972, at Upper Manhattan's Riverside Church in Morningside Heights, attracted 2,500 mourners.
 Many of his former teammates, other famous baseball players, and basketball star Bill Russell served as pallbearers, and the Rev. Jesse Jackson gave the eulogy.
 Tens of thousands of people lined the subsequent procession route to Robinson's interment site at Cypress Hills Cemetery in Brooklyn, where he was buried next to his son Jackie and mother-in-law Zellee Isum.
 Twenty-five years after Robinson's death, the Interboro Parkway was renamed the Jackie Robinson Parkway in his memory.
 This parkway bisects the cemetery in close proximity to Robinson's gravesite.

-After Robinson's death, his widow founded the Jackie Robinson Foundation, and at 103 years old, she remains an officer as of 2025.
+After Robinson's death, his widow founded the Jackie Robinson Foundation, and at years old, she remains an officer as of 2026.
 On April 15, 2008, she announced that in 2010 the foundation would open a museum devoted to Jackie in Lower Manhattan.
+After significant delays, this opened in 2022 as the Jackie Robinson Museum.
 Robinson's daughter, Sharon, became a midwife, educator, director of educational programming for MLB, and the author of two books about her father.
 His youngest son, David, who has ten children, is a coffee grower and social activist in Tanzania.